When Is Pride Month, and Why Do We Celebrate It?

 David Levingstone/Getty Images

 Over the years, more events have also centered around queer youth and young allies, and you’ll often find entire families celebrating together—which, in turn, helps to promote more accepting and inclusive future generations.
-Whether you choose to learn more about LGBTQ history, go to a local drag event, attend a queer film festival, raise money for your local LGBTQ center, or wave flags with your family at local Pride parades, it’s the perfect time to learn, grow, and yes, party!
+Whether you choose to learn more about LGBTQ history, go to a local drag event, attend a queer film festival, raise money for your local LGBTQ center and support LGBTQ charities or wave flags with your family at local Pride parades, it’s the perfect time to learn, grow, and yes, party!
 Don’t forget to read up on how the rainbow became the symbol for LGBTQ pride.

 What Pride Month events will take place this year?